How to Decorate a Home Cuban-Style

-Like the rest of the Caribbean, buildings are often painted in **colorful pastels or brilliant hues of turquoise, sunny yellow and coral**.
+Like the rest of the Caribbean, buildings are often painted in colorful pastels or brilliant hues of turquoise, sunny yellow and coral.
 Light colors of white or cream on interior walls inspire a feeling of openness and spaciousness, perfect for invoking the casual, relaxed atmosphere of a tropical living space.
 Incorporate color by painting trim around doors or windows in blue or green, painting an accent wall turquoise or bright yellow or painting the ceiling mint green.

 Earth tones of terra cotta are prominent in architecture, flooring and in large, earthenware vases.
 Use terra-cotta tiles on floors to impart a natural, earthy feel in your home.

 Luxurious mansions on Cuba’s historic sugar and tobacco plantations feature elegant Spanish colonial and French baroque design elements.
 Introduce this look into your home with reproduction pieces or an occasional antique.
 Include a rustic accent piece such as a Spanish colonial cabinet with scrolling ironwork and hand-carved details or an iron scroll-work canopy bed.
 Enhance an entryway with an ornate baroque mirror over a French console table.

-Prior to the Communist revolution of the 1960s, **Cuba embraced many of the influential, Modernist styles of the early 20th century, starting with Art Nouveau, Art Deco and peaking with the Mid-Century styles** that defined the 1950s.
+Prior to the Communist revolution of the 1960s, Cuba embraced many of the influential, Modernist styles of the early 20th century, starting with Art Nouveau, Art Deco and peaking with the Mid-Century styles that defined the 1950s.

 For a similar look in your home, search for plantation-style furniture featuring caning, wicker, carved motifs of pineapples, or wood finishes with the color of old tobacco leaves.
 Harder to find but not impossible, cigar band-print fabrics are perfect for accent pillows, an unusual table runner or a colorful wall tapestry.
 Envoke a 1950s feel with vintage drum shades on lamps, a star-burst clock or mirror and a classic accent piece such as a Florence Knoll-style sofa in orange or an Arne Jacobsen egg chair in turquoise.

-As a nod to Cuban-inspired **Art Nouveau, install a stained-glass window**.
+As a nod to Cuban-inspired Art Nouveau, install a stained-glass window.
 While the real deal can be quite costly, window film can be applied for the look of stained glass at a fraction of the cost.
-Try it in a front door glass insert or side transoms, a bathroom or kitchen window or the semicircle top of an arched window Use a tropical print on Roman shades, accent pillows or chair upholstery to invoke an island feel.
-Large palm plants or broad-leaf tropical plants in terra-cotta planters help create a relaxing, laid-back tropical atmosphere Art Deco wall sconces or pendants featuring sleek, chrome hardware and angular geometric designs bring 1930s and '40s glamour to a Cuban-themed home.
+Try it in a front door glass insert or side transoms, a bathroom or kitchen window or the semicircle top of an arched window.

+Use a tropical print on Roman shades, accent pillows or chair upholstery to invoke an island feel.
+Large palm plants or broad-leaf tropical plants in terra-cotta planters help create a relaxing, laid-back tropical atmosphere.

+Art Deco wall sconces or pendants featuring sleek, chrome hardware and angular geometric designs bring 1930s and '40s glamour to a Cuban-themed home.
 Add subtle hints with Art Deco hardware on cabinets or doors.
 Frame vintage posters depicting travel to Cuba or the festive Carnival Havana.